Dewmaine, Illinois

 Dewmaine was an unincorporated African-American coal-mining community in Williamson County, Illinois.
 Today the area is almost completely non-residential and vacant land, though it now sits at the northern edge of Carterville.
 Its name is an amalgamation of Admiral Dewey and the USS Maine from the Spanish–American War.

 A post office was established at Dewmaine in 1901, and remained in operation until 1931.
 It is now served by the Carterville post office.
 Estimated population in 1958 was 50.

+A school, two churches, and several stores existed in the town.
+The school was open from 1910-1929.

+Dewmaine was located a mile north of Carterville on the Carterville—Colp Road.

+Coal Mining

+Samuel T. Brush a founder of the city of Carbondale and owner of the St. Louis and Big Muddy Coal Company opened the Captain Brush Mine in the town in 1890.